-In 2019 IOSH updated its competency framework following extensive research and consultation with OSH professionals, employers and other stakeholders.
+In line with our WORK 2022 strategic aims to enhance, collaborate and influence, we recognise that IOSH needs to do more to build capability across the profession.
+So, in 2019 we released our updated competency framework following extensive research and consultation with OSH professionals, employers and other stakeholders.

-In the meantime we encourage OSH professionals and employers to use the framework as a reference tool to guide their development or recruitment needs.
+The competency framework includes 69 competencies across three categories: technical, core and behavioural.
 It is not a ‘one size fits all’ tool; the range and level of competencies required for each individual role will vary and depend on factors such as the sector, the individual’s seniority or career stage and the size of organisation.

 Watch our videos discussing competencies and the framework.

 Got any questions?
 Have a read through the FAQs below.

 It’s an updated version of the competency framework, previously developed for Blueprint 1.0, rather than an entirely new one.
 It is designed to help OSH professionals build capability and keep pace with rapid change in the workplace.
 It sets the standard for the skills, knowledge and behaviours required by OSH professionals managing risk and driving change in today’s constantly evolving workplace.